rifa-zd/Gomoku-Game/README.md

 Gomoku game was built in pure JavaScript & CSS, HTML.

-## 🎯 Overview

-- Classic 15×15 grid (configurable).
-- 2 player game
-- Win by lining up five stones horizontally, vertically, or diagonally.

 ## 🛠️ Features

-- **Interactive Board**: Clickable cells drawn with HTML/CSS.
+- **Interactive**
 - **Turn-Based Play**: Handles alternating turns and invalid moves.
 - **Win Detection**: Checks for five in a row and announces result.
+- Win by lining up five stones horizontally, vertically, or diagonally.
+- Sound for each turn and for winning streak, an animation cartoon with every win to declare a win